Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Experiment

-\textbf{The efficiency of URS:} To evaluate the efficiency of URS, we pick four levels of point cloud size ($\sim 10^3$, $\sim 10^4$, $\sim 10^5$, and $\sim 10^6$ points per video frame).
-The point clouds are all downsampled to $1/4$ of the original number of points using FPS, VS, IDIS, GS, RS, and URS, respectively.
-For each sampling method we compare their sampling time and memory consumption.
-In addition, we show the results of the sampling distribution for each sampling method separately.
+To evaluate the efficiency of sampling, we select five levels of point cloud sizes: $\sim 10^3$ points, $\sim 10^4$ points, $\sim 10^5$ points, $\sim 10^6$ points, and $\sim 10^7$ points.
+We downsample the point clouds to 1/4 of the original size using FPS, VS, IDIS, GS, RS, and URS, respectively.
+We measure the sampling time and memory consumption for each sampling method.
+Each experiment is run 50 times independently, and the results are averaged for the final outcome.
+Additionally, we present the sampling distribution for each method separately.

-The time and memory consumption of all the sampling methods are listed in Fig. \ref{fig_sresult1}.
-Experimental results indicate that when the number of sampling points exceeds $10^4$, the sampling time and memory consumption for URS is second only to RS, due to the fact that URS needs to slice the point cloud into cubes.
-When the number of points is low, the time and memory consumed by each sampling method, except RS, is similar.
-However, as the number of points increases, the sampling efficiency of URS becomes more apparent.
+The time and memory consumption for all the sampling methods are shown in Fig.\ref{fig_sresult1}.
+Experimental results indicate that the sampling time and memory consumption of URS are second only to RS, as URS requires slicing the point cloud into 3D blocks.
+When the number of sampling points exceeds $10^5$, the memory consumption of URS, VS and RS is significantly lower than that of other methods.
+The confidence intervals for this sampling comparison experiment at the 95\% confidence level are shown in the Table \ref{tb:CI}.

-As shown in Table. \ref{tb_srmd}, we also compare the IFMI of the six sampling methods at the same DaCVV values.
-RS has the smallest IFMI overall.
-The IFMI of URS is comparable to FPS and IDIS, slightly stronger than GS, and slightly weaker than VS. In terms of time consumption, memory consumption, and IFMI, URS is the best choice of the six sampling methods for point cloud video saliency detection.
+As shown in Fig. \ref{sr1c}, we compare the IFMI of the six sampling methods at the same DaCVV values.
+When the DaCVV values of URS are 0.3 and 0.8, its IFMI values are comparable to those of VS. In other cases, the IFMI values of URS are slightly lower than those of VS but higher than or equivalent to those of FPS, RS, GS, and IDIS across all DaCVV values.
+However, considering time consumption, as shown in Fig. \ref{sr1a}, when the number of points in the point cloud is around $10^7$, the time consumption of VS is 80 seconds higher than that of URS (with the number of points in a single frame ranges from $10^6$ to $10^7$, and a point cloud video sequence containing a total of 300 frames).
+URS achieves efficient sampling by trading off a slight loss in temporal information retention.

-To observe the sampling effect visually, we take the corresponding tiles $t_{k,t-1}$ and $t_{k,t}$ of consecutive frames $t-1$ and $t$ as sampling inputs and set the number of sampling points $N_{num}=12288$ to get the result shown as Fig.~\ref{fig_sresult2}.
-The sampling result shows that URS can indeed retain temporal information and spatial information.
-Although FPS, VS and IDIS retain the temporal information between frames more completely, they consume more sampling time and sampling memory than URS and neglect spacial local information.
-RS and GS are even less preserving of temporal information than URS.
+To visually observe the sampling effect, we take the corresponding 3D blocks $t_{k,t-1}$ and $t_{k,t}$ from consecutive frames $t-1$ and $t$ as sampling inputs, with the number of sampling points set to 12288, as shown in Fig.~\ref{fig_sresult2}.
+The sampling result shows that URS effectively retains both temporal and spatial information.
+Although FPS and VS retain the temporal information between frames more effectively, they consume more sampling time and memory than URS and neglect spatial local information.
+RS and GS preserve temporal information less effectively than URS.